serverless/serverless/docs/providers/aws/events/streams.md

 The ARN for the stream can be specified as a string, the reference to the ARN of a resource by logical ID, or the import of an ARN that was exported by a different service or CloudFormation stack.

-This is shown in each of the valid
 **Note:** The `stream` event will hook up your existing streams to a Lambda function.
 Serverless won't create a new stream for you.

 ```yml